 Kendrick Lamar’s “Father Time,” from his latest album, was a moment for the internet.
 Not only due to mainstream recognition, but a hidden part of our hearts connected with this track.
 A lot of people missed out on father time when they were younger.
 For some, it was never on their schedule.
 But this wasn’t always their fault.

-There are fathers who were and are present; some who were present but not engaged; and some who were simply absent.
+Some fathers were and are present; some were present but not engaged, and some were simply absent.
 Girls need fathers just as much as boys do, and boys need mothers just as much as girls.
 I know both men and women with daddy issues.

 If our babies are the fruit of two people’s love, then we should love them, always.

 The Temptations' 1972 record “Papa Was a Rolling Stone” was a No. 1 Hot 100 single.
 A song about an absent father continually called on the ears of the world and is still a classic.
 Father’s Day is a moment of both celebrating and grieving.
 We celebrate the opportunities that have presented themselves to be fathers and those that have courageously donned a father’s heart.
 The men that looked fatherhood in its eyes and embraced it.
 We grieve the absence and loss of fathers that have either been carried away by life’s mischances or refused to step into the role as fear and inconsistency, or lack of resources, have all stifled their potential.
 But in any form, we consider fatherhood.